 THE SCIENCE AND ART OF MEDICINE

 Deductive reasoning and applied technology form the foundation for the solution to many clinical problems.
 Spectacular advances in biochemistry, cell biology, and genomics, coupled with newly developed imaging techniques, allow access to the innermost parts of the cell and provide a window into the most remote recesses of the body.
 Revelations about the nature of genes and single cells have opened a portal for formulating a new molecular basis for the physiology of systems.
-Increasingly, physicians are learning ...
+Increasingly, physicians ...